Space Lawyer Ian Perry: U.S. Law Treats Space Resources Like Fish in the Ocean

 The rules of the space game are changing as well.
 In order to figure out where they’re at right now, and where they are headed, lawless.tech talked with Ian Perry, a space lawyer who questioned our vision of the U.S. space laws on Twitter.

 This is part one of the interview, which mostly covers space-related legislation in the United States, as well as its relation to the international laws.
-The second part of the interview covering the international space law will be issued soon.
+The second part of the interview covers the international space law.

 lawless.tech: What’s your background?
 Why did you choose to study space law?